sciguy1121/Community-Mod-1/Request.md

 Infuser - Will be used to infuse 2 items into one, eg making hybrid seeds etc. (infuser would be an end-game block so not important at the minute)

+Crusher - Works kind of like a macerator, sample: takes an iron ore and gives you crushed iron wich can then be smelted in a furnance.

 ####Accomplished request
 Lava Furnace - Block: done, Textures: done, GUI: done Researcher - Block: done, Textures: done, GUI: stil work in progress.
 Project leader(sciguy1121) works on it.